![]() | |

 Peter and William probably arrived in America together around 1635, when William was 20 and unmarried.
 He and Margaret were married in 1640 in Massachusetts.
 William received a substantial land grant when a new town, Mattituck, was split off from Southold.
 He purchased and worked more land, and left a large estate when he died in 1684.

-6753 & 6754 - William King b.
-1595 England; d.1649 Salem and Dorothy Hayne b.
-1600 England; d.
-1684 Southold, Long Island
+6753 & 6754 - William King b.1595 England; d.1649 Salem and Dorothy Hayne b.1600 England; d.1684 Southold, Long Island

-England, and King after they got here.
 They settled in Salem, where they were members

 of the church, but William got in trouble by siding with the Antinomians during a religious controversy.
 (Antinomians believed that direct personal revelation was more valuable than literal reading of the Bible; and that works, behavior, and